Skip to content

 Value: !GetAtt ApplicationLoadBalancer.DNSName

-The Export field makes the value available to other stacks via Fn::ImportValue.
-This is how you share a VPC ID from a network stack with an application stack.
+The Export block is what makes the value globally available to other stacks in the same region via the Fn::ImportValue intrinsic function.
+This precise mechanism is how you securely share a foundational VPC ID generated by a core networking stack with multiple independent application stacks.

 Pause and predict: If Stack B uses !ImportValue to consume a VPC ID explicitly exported by Stack A, what exactly happens at the API level if an administrator mistakenly attempts to delete Stack A?